 The Saving Mothers Giving Life (SMGL) program was launched in 2012 and first piloted in four districts in Rwenzori perceived to have shouldered the highest burdens of maternal mortality in Uganda at the time(4).
 The goal was to support countries in reducing maternal deaths by up to 50% within one year in accelerated progress towards the MDG 5 target of a 75% reduction in Maternal Mortality ratio (MMR) by 2015 (13).
 It targeted countries where the US had a significant global health investment and presence which included Zambia and Uganda(10).
 Its design was informed by current trends in global health financing which aim to increase country ownership and strengthen local capacity through strengthening existing public health systems, particularly at the sub-national level(4).
 The intervention focused on the ‘three delays’ model which focuses on the critical window during labour, delivery and the first 24-48 hours after delivery (10).
 The intervention approach had a strong health system-strengthening ethos at subnational levels while ensuring it served to strengthen existing public-private health service provider networks as reflected in table 1 below.
 It was anticipated to demonstrate a significant reduction in maternal and newborn deaths in Uganda (4).

-Table 1: Programmatic components of SMGL
+Table 1: Programmatic components along the three delay model